 Rootstock Manufacturing Cost Control provides extensive cost accounting capabilities required by companies that have a need to closely monitor and control manufacturing costs.
-The user may elect to use either standard costing or weighted average costing method for valuing inventory and computing cost of goods sold.
+The user may elect to use either standard costing or moving average costing method for valuing inventory and computing cost of goods sold.

 Up to eight cost elements can be tracked in inventory, work in process and finished goods.
 These cost elements are as follows: